maybedont/website/content/download.md

 ### Server Configuration

 The server configuration defines how the gateway accepts connections from MCP clients.
+It must be in a file called `gateway-config.yaml` which is located in the `--config-path`.
+The path defaults to either the current directory `./` or `~/.maybe-dont/`

 #### Basic Server Settings